Home > About Us

 Director

-Indonesian citizen, 69 years old, serves as managing director with duties on the function of controlling costs and expenses of the Company.
-Completed business studies in Singapore in 1974 and started his career in the Maspion business group in 1975.
-Appointed as the Company's management at the AGMS on 25 August 2020 with a term of office until the end of the 2023 AGMS, and previously served as Commissioner of the Company.
-Currently he also holds various positions in the Maspion business group as a member of the Board of Directors of PT Maspion, PT Alumindo Light Metal Industry, Tbk and PT Maspion Kencana and the Board of Commissioners of PT Maspion Industrial Estate.
-During the 2021 financial year, he participated in several trainings related to production operational control.
-He has affiliation with members of the Board of Commissioners (Gunardi), Directors ( Alim Markus and Alim Prakasa) and major shareholder companies.
+Indonesian citizen, 71 years old, serves as managing director with duties in the Company's cost and expenditure control function.
+Completed his business studies in Singapore in 1974 and began his career in the Maspion business group in 1975.
+Appointed as a member of the Company's management at the AGMS on June 13, 2024 with a term of office until the end of the 2027 AGMS, and previously served as a Commissioner of the Company.
+Currently, he also holds various positions in the Maspion business group as a member of the Board of Directors of PT Maspion, PT Alumindo Light Metal Industry, Tbk and PT Maspion Kencana and the Board of Commissioners of PT Maspion Industrial Estate.
+During the 2024 financial year, he attended several trainings related to production operational control.
+He has affiliated relationships with members of the Board of Directors (Alim Markus and Alim Prakasa) and Major Shareholder companies.

 Alim Prakasa